alecjonas/Analysis-of-Suicide-Rates-in-Countries-vs-Reported-Happiness-Scores/README.md

 But, how does a "happy" society with more sophisticated infrastructure, better family life, less corrupt politics, less war, and more money affect the suicide rate?

-I was inclined to believe that happier countries would experience less suicide than unhappy countries simply because the standard of life was better.
+I was initially inclined to believe that happier countries would experience less suicide than unhappy countries simply because the standard of life was better.
 However, I began to wonder if happier countries experience a whole set of other complex societal factors that may otherwise affect the suicide rate.

 I decided to compare suicide rates in the last 30 years between countries that rank the highest in the World Happiness Report to the lowest ranked countries in order to find out.

-(For simplistic sake, I will refer to the top 10 ranked countries as "happy" countries and countries in the bottom 10 as "unhappy" countries.
+(For simplistic sake, I may refer to the top 10 ranked countries as "happy" countries and countries in the bottom 10 as "unhappy" countries.
 I am not making a judgment call on life in any of the discussed countries.)

 ## Data
 The World Happiness Report contains data between 2015 and 2019, while the Suicde Database contains data from 1986-2016.
 I averaged the happiness scores in the 5 .csv files and then compared that to countries that were actually represented in the suicide database.
 At this point, I was able to pull the top and bottom 10 happy countries to start drawing comparisons.
 I assumed that countries that ranked highly in happiness between 2015-2019 were also generally happy from 1986-2016 and the same for the bottom happiness countries.
 It's fair to say that this is a big leap, but I believe that the scores vary widely enough between them to support my assumption.